 The Quantitative answer to the question, “Should I refinance student loans?” solely looks at the savings component.

 Simply put, the Quantitative answer is: Any loan that has an interest rate above the student loan refinance interest rate you are offered, should be refinanced.
 Doing so will maximize how much you are saving by getting a lower interest rate.
+If you want to shop rates, I definitely recommend checking out our top 10 student loan refinance companies.

 Answer 3: A Financial Aid Answer